poojabhavsar108/amba-apb-slave-verilog/README.md

 The APB Slave was simulated using **EDA Playground** with the **Icarus Verilog** simulator.
 Functional verification was performed using a self-checking testbench, and simulation waveforms were analyzed using **EPWave**.

-A representative simulation waveforms demonstrating APB transactions is included in the **waveform/** directory.
+A representative simulation waveform demonstrating APB transactions is included in the **waveform/** directory.

 ### Simulated Operations